bryanrtboy/gatsby-portfolio/README.md

 ## Other Details

+You can organize your images using either the folder they reside in or by queries using the filename, Artist or ImageDescription.
+The year pages show how to query the filename and the 'becky.tsx' shows how to query the Artist name for images inside the /images/installations/ folder.

-I have a category 'installations' that includes all images from an installation project.
-But, I'd like to also have a gallery page devoted to a specific installation.
-To do that, I've created a directory called 'installations' and a page file to select and load only images from that specific installation.
-That way, I can add a description of the project, and also all of the images.
-In this test example, I've called the installation 'becky' and filtered based on the EXIF field Artist.
-That way, it finds all the images in the 'images/installations' folder and also only images where the Artist is Becky.
+I have a category 'installations' that includes all images from any installation project.
+I also use that page to demonstrate passing a sub-menu page to build pages for a specific installation called 'becky' that is located outside the 'work' directory.
+Since I don't want to upload more than one copy of the images, I use a query on the 'becky.tsx' page to grab the images.

-The hack I'm using so the URL is pretty is to create a directory in Pages called 'installations' outside of the 'work' directory.
-If I put that sub-directory into the 'work' folder, it shows up in the auto-generated menu and I'd rather just hard-code it into the installations.tsx file.
+There is a 'Details' link in images that include a Description in their EXIF data, this pops up to show the complete description.
+I sometimes had build errors if none of the images had any Description, so best practice is to include a description for all images.

+The other data that's important to me is the size and media of each image.
+The title and date are built using the filename, so in the EXIF Creator metadata of the image ('Artist' in Gatsby queries), I write out how I want that to appear information - "Bryan Leister | 11" X 14" | oil on board"  In theory, I could create a Regex to clean up that information if I didn't want to include my name for example.